BITszwang/DPT/README.md

 ## Acknowledgements
 This code is heavily based on [LF-DFNet](https://github.com/YingqianWang/LF-DFnet).
 We also refer to the codes in [VSR-Transformer](https://github.com/caojiezhang/VSR-Transformer), [COLA-Net](https://github.com/MC-E/COLA-Net-Collaborative-Attention-Network-for-Image-Restoration), and [SPSR](https://github.com/Maclory/SPSR).
 We thank the authors for sharing the codes.
-We would also like to thank [Yingqian Wang](https://github.com/YingqianWang) for his help about LFSR.
+We would like to thank [Yingqian Wang](https://github.com/YingqianWang) for his help with LFSR.
+We would also like to thank [Zhengyu Liang](https://github.com/ZhengyuLiang24) for adding our DPT to the repository [BasicLFSR](https://github.com/ZhengyuLiang24/BasicLFSR).

 ## Contact
 If you have any question about this work, feel free to concat with me via shunzhouwang@bit.edu.cn.